rgu01/MALTA/README.md

 ![Image](res/Bug_consecutive_movement_model.png "Two consecutive movement in the model")

-In this model, moving from P4 to P5 takes 89 time units, where moving from P3 to P4 and then to P5 takes 31 + 56 = 87 time units.
+In this model, moving from P4 to P5 takes 89 time units, whereas moving from P3 to P4 and then to P5 takes 31 + 56 = 87 time units.
 Therefore, the path P4->P5 is longer than the deviation P3->P4->P5.
 This reflects the path-finding algorithm does not find the shortest path, because the direction connections between every two locations in the movement UTA are supposed to be the shortest paths.

 # Feedback